 I gasp, “Who are you?”
-I suck in lungful of dusty air, then manage, “What are you?”
+Suck in a dusty lungful and manage, “What are you?”

 [Ailura Qartesi, the Avalon Clapfire.
 Draw me—we’re running out of time.]

 The moon pokes out from behind a tower, spilling pale light across the street.
-When it touches the Iguar, their muscles enlarge into ropy, cabled masses and they grow a couple feet taller in less than a second.
-Their eyes change too—from wide yellow circles into nasty red glints.
+When it touches the Iguar, their muscles dilate into ropy, cabled masses.
+Their eyes change as well—from wide yellow circles into nasty red glints.

-Elier continues cutting them apart, but with nowhere near the same ease or frequency.
-The newly empowered Iguar are starting to nick him, deadlocking his swords with alarming regularity.
+Elier continues cutting them down, but the newly empowered Iguar are giving him trouble, deadlocking his swords with alarming frequency.
 Only a matter of time before he makes a mistake.

-Lucky isn’t even trying to be technical—he’s straight-up brawling, sitting on an Iguar’s chest and stabbing it manically with a blood-coated dagger.
-Another tries to attack him from behind, but Gyrax backhands its face with his massive fist.
-He hits so damn hard that its head spins around; its neck breaks with a savage snap.
+Lucky is straight-up brawling, sitting on an Iguar’s chest while stabbing it manically with his blood-coated cutlass.
+A random Iguar tries to rush him but Gyrax kills it with a ferocious backhand, hitting it so damn hard that its head spins completely around; neck breaking with a savage snap.

 [Jon.
 Draw me.]

-Elier curses as a serrated dagger runs along his arm, ripping cloth and opening an ugly wound along his tricep.
-Gyrax leaps forward with his paw cocked back, torquing his legs as he grabs an Iguar’s head and drives it viciously into the ground.
+Elier curses as a serrated dagger runs down his thigh, ripping cloth and opening an ugly wound along his leg.
+Gyrax leaps forward with his paw cocked back, torquing his legs as he grabs one by the head and drives it viciously into the ground.

 I reach around to my lower back, flick the button on the revolver’s pouch cover, then dig inside and wrap my fingers around the grip.
 As I swing it up and out, the half-gun blazes with glaring incandescence.
-In place of its missing cylinder, there’s a frazzled ball of emerald light, washing the streets in swamp-green brilliance.
-Several Iguar turn toward me and I can’t help but tremble.
-It’s one thing to fight a creature half your size, entirely another to face a six-foot beast-man.
+In place of its missing cylinder, a ball of emerald light leaps into being, washing the streets in swamp-green brilliance.
+Several Iguar turn toward me, spitting and hissing.
+I can’t help but tremble—it’s one thing to fight something half your size, entirely another to face a six-foot beast-man.

 I pull the trigger.
 The gun roars.

-The emerald ball leaps from Ailura, expanding into a giant wave of aquamarine blaze.
+Green magic leaps from Ailura and expands into a wave of aquamarine blaze.
 It hits a line of snarling Iguar, catapulting them back with the force of a bomb.
-Visible energy surges outward, coalescing into a violet ring that sweeps the street and floods the air with arcane wind.
+Visible energy surges out from the impact, coalescing into a violet ring that sweeps the street.
 A bunch of us—me included—are knocked off our feet and onto our butts.

-An eerie calm takes hold.
-Man, it’d be nice to just sit here and—
+An eerie calm abruptly takes hold.
+Man, it’d be nice to just lay here and—

 “RUN!”
 Nyanti screams.

-We dart down the road, the staggered Iguar faltering after us.
+We dart down the road as staggered Iguar falter after us.
 I’m still holding a sentient revolver.
-Maybe if I ask her for help…
+Maybe if I ask it for help…

 “Keep going!”
 Ren shouts.
 “It’s just around the corner!”

-The street opens into a spacious square, home to an imposing cathedral-like building.
+The street opens into a spacious square, constructed around an imposing, cathedral-esque building.
 Just like the castle, it’s formed from a tree that rises from the ground, interspersed with stone facades and stained-glass windows.

 “Inside!”
 Ren cries.
 “Jon, shoot them again!”

-I swing back, raising the half-gun, but it remains cold and dark.
-I can still feel Ailura in the back of my mind, but just barely.
+I swing back, raising the half-gun, but its unchambered top stays cold and dark.
+I can still feel Ailura in the back of my mind, but only barely.

 “Can’t!”
 I scream.
 “She’s not responding!”

 Ren curses in a foreign language, then spits out a booming sound that sounds like an axe chopping a cord of firewood.
-His feet blaze with slate-blue shine, then he rockets forward like a human comet, levitating a couple feet off the ground as he shoots toward the sylvan cathedral.
-The air in front of him ignites with brilliance, forming a fiery shield around his face and chest.
-He tucks inward, aiming his shoulder at the double-door entrance, but—
+His feet blaze with slate-blue glimmer, then rockets forward, levitating a couple feet up as he shoots toward the sylvan cathedral.
+At the same time, the air in front of him ignites with brilliance, forming a fiery shield around his face and chest.
+He tucks inward, aiming his shoulder at the double-door entrance, then—

 —rebounds off it.